pandastrike/biscotti/README.md

 ```

 You can also use `import` to reuse code from other modules.
+You just need to pass in an implementation of `require` to a Biscotti instance's `context` method.

 ```markdown